 How to Apply for Arkansas Medicaid

 For more information, or to apply for any of the Medicaid programs listed above, persons should contact their local Department of Human Services (DHS) Office.
 To find your local office, click here.
 Persons can also contact the state DHS office at 501-682-1001.
 One’s local Area Agency on Aging office may also be of assistance.
 Unfortunately, at the time of this writing, persons cannot apply online for these programs.

-To learn more about applying for Medicaid, click here.
+To learn more about applying for Medicaid long term care, click here.